 The grenadilla wood that is used for making clarinets really will not absorb bore oil.
-Many experts feel that oiling a wooden clarinet is totally useless.
+Many people feel that oiling a wooden clarinet is totally useless, and certainly, using the wrong oil is a bad idea.
 I don't think it is possible to prove that oiling will reduce the likelihood of the instrument cracking.

 However, I still oil the instruments I recondition.
 I take off the keys and oil the outside and inside of the instrument, including inside all the tone holes.
 I always oil the bore at least twice.
 The reason I do this is:

 So, bottom line, oiling the bore is a good idea.
 Oil the outside if the wood begins to appear dull and dry.
 You don't really have to take the keys off to do this as you will only really need to oil the surfaces that show.
 If your pads are of the traditional bladder type, avoid getting oil on the pads.

 I recommend that oiling should be done once per year.
 A newly reconditioned clarinet that was previously stored for many years may need 2-3 oilings in the first year of being played regularly again.

 What oil should I use to care for my wooden clarinet?

 I now use Bore Doctor, sold by Doctor's Products.
 See the subpage for more on this.

 I previously used apricot oil from Pakistan.
 The reason was simply that my daughter and son-in-law work there.
 They bought a recorder there for me, and the maker recommended using this oil.
 I have found that it has nice qualities: It is not as heavy as the purified linseed oil and soaks in better.
 And it smells delicious while I am putting it on.
 But it does harden like many other vegetable oils, and this will clog the pores of the wood.
 This is what makes the oil sold by Doctor's Products is better.

 Do NOT use linseed oil that is thick and smelly, or the kind that is used for finishing furniture!
 This will ruin your instrument!